 IAN THORNLEY (1993 – Present)

 Ian Thornley is a Canadian rock guitarist, vocalist, songwriter and also a proud father.
-He was born on July 21 1972, raised in Toronto and is married to Christine Tizzard.
+He was born on July 21 1972 and raised in Toronto.

 Ian left Canada for a brief period to study jazz music at Boston's Berklee College of Music in the 1990s, where he formed the band Big Wreck in 1993 with fellow classmates David Henning, Brian Doherty, and Forrest Williams.
 After 2 critically acclaimed albums and extensive touring the members of Big Wreck parted ways.
 Ian subsequently returned to Toronto, where he played as a session musician on albums by Nickelback, Sarah Harmer and Stephen Fearing before launching his band, Thornley.